MicrosoftDocs/win32/desktop-src/properties/props-system-photo-flashmanufacturer.md

 ---
-Description: A string indicating the manufacturer of the flash used to take the picture.
+description: A string indicating the manufacturer of the flash used to take the picture.
 Can be blank or not present. ms.assetid: f95042dc-abc5-4851-9703-5f79dc7edb2f
 title: System.Photo.FlashManufacturer
 ms.topic: article